erickampman/re-ios/README.md

 libre README
 ============

+## Eric Kampman Notes (2025-03-10)
+- Don't use this (yet).
+It's early days and iOS support is not functional.

+# Original README Notes
 libre is a Generic library for real-time communications with async IO support.

 - Copyright (C) 2010 - 2020 Creytiv.com